Cram (game show): $10,000 quiz

-For the $10,000 quiz bonus round, immediately after the stunt round, the winning team, climbed into a pair of twin beds onstage and donned blindfolds while the lights were dimmed.
+For the $10,000 quiz bonus round, immediately after the stunt round, the winning team climbed into a pair of twin beds onstage and donned blindfolds while the lights were dimmed.
 "Miss Pickwick," the "resident sleep therapist" (Andrea Hutchman), would read the team a series of bizarre facts, historical events, and other strange pieces of trivia.
 In addition to the facts, contestants were also read various suggestions such as "You're getting so sleepy" to make staying awake even more difficult.
 When the show came back from the break, the team's memory, would be tested on the facts Miss Pickwick had just read to them.

-The complete information given by Miss Pickwick in every episode, is unknown, as home viewers are given incomplete excerpts of her talking.
-Miss Pickwick gives an array of information, before she is instantly cut off by the program, (in several cases, when she is mid sentence) when a post production commercial break is held.
-(Although in actuality, there is not a break for the in studio production.)
-When the program returns from break, Miss Pickwick is continuing (usually mid sentence) giving facts, although information she may have said interim, is unknown.
-(This is further complicated, when returning from the commercial break Elwood whispers the aforementioned quiz rules to the audience, while Miss Pickwick is audibly, continuing to give contestants, more information.)